Nick0317Sun/SAM-CropSampleGeneration/README.md

 `conda install --yes --file requirements.txt`

-2. Download SAM [checkpoint](https://github.com/facebookresearch/segment-anything#model-checkpoints), we used [ViT-H SAM model](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth).
+3. Download SAM [checkpoint](https://github.com/facebookresearch/segment-anything#model-checkpoints), we used [ViT-H SAM model](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth).
 As you finish download, put the checkpoint in the same folder as main.py.

 ## Demo
 We provided a simple demo of using Sentinel-2 time series and field-survey samples from [AAFC](https://open.canada.ca/data/en/dataset/503a3113-e435-49f4-850c-d70056788632) to generate more samples.

 You can use commands below to run the code.
 Considering not everyone can have resources to execute SAM on GPU, you can also try our demo by using CPU.
+The processing time depends on your equipments and data used.

 GPU: